 Some top MBA schools, for example Columbia Business School, are looking to attract the best talent.
 In this case, no preference is given to a particular industry.

 In other cases, schools use their MBA programs to attract candidates from particular sectors.
 Harvard Business School, for example, has a preference for STEM majors.
 Presumably, these applicants are less likely than their peers in finance and consulting to pursue an MBA later in their career.
+Meanwhile, Berkeley Haas emphasizes their interest in goal-driven candidates who actively seek leadership experience.

 Consider what each school is looking for when choosing your target list!

-How can I stand out as a Deferred MBA Applicant?
+How Can I stand out as a Deferred MBA Applicant?

-Deferred MBA programs Seek Out Proven Leaders
+Deferred MBA Programs Seek Out Proven Leaders

-Since it is not often possible for you to demonstrate traditional professional leadership at such a young age, the admissions committee is looking for other leadership experience, both on and off campus.
+Since it is often not possible for you to demonstrate traditional professional leadership at such a young age, the admissions committee is looking for other leadership experience, both on and off campus.
 Successful candidates have taken significant roles in organizations they are passionate about.
 Some have even started their own non-profits or businesses (though this is far from a requirement).

-Clear Career Vision for their Future Plans
+Clear Career Vision for Their Future Plans

 Successful deferred MBA applicants also have a clear career vision and ideally have taken steps to demonstrate this commitment.
 College students often are unsure of their future plans.
 While there is nothing wrong with that, admissions committees are looking for decisive deferred MBA candidates.
 Before applying you should have both an immediate plan, a short-term goal and a long-term goal.
 Of course no one will hold you to the latter two, but you want to chart your course, starting now!
+Struggling to shape your career goals?
+Check out this quick tips video with Scott Edinburgh, Founder of Personal MBA Coach.

 As part of the application process, nearly all programs will ask you to discuss what you plan to do BEFORE starting business school.
 With application deadlines often falling in April, many successful candidates already will have locked down a post-graduation job.
 When this is not possible, applicants should have a specific immediate career target.
 If you are earlier in your studies, you might also consider looking for in-semester internships in your chosen field to demonstrate your commitment to and understanding of your future career path.